konbobqdeli66/wrenchopsV1.0/deploy/README.md

 2. Symlink to `sites-enabled`
 3. Reload Nginx

+### 7) DNS + HTTPS (recommended)

+- Point your domain A record to your droplet IP.
+  Example used in this repo config: viatransport-service.xyz -> 207.154.208.13
+- After DNS propagates, enable HTTPS via Certbot (Let's Encrypt).

 ## Notes

 - Frontend API base URL is same-origin by default, so the Nginx reverse proxy is the expected production setup.